iyy0v/Random_scripts/README.md

 # Random_scripts
-Some random scripts I did for fun or when I'm bored
+Some random scripts I did for fun or when I was bored

 # List
 - First